FBT gets mad at DOOM. Not Doom, DOOM.

 There’s the original weapons, including the BFG - which is hobbled by a lack of ammo – and some new toys but the biggest insult is the chainsaw is now a standard weapon you need gas for – using it gains a much higher yield of health and ammo; which you lost by equipping the Chainsaw and meleeing in the middle of a moshpit.

 For those who argue FPS is a very narrow genre and you can’t expect more than point and shoot, I have one word; Bulletstorm.
 It may have been uneven, unoriginal, daft and had an idiot for a main villain, but it did this kind of frantic firefights right - and kept it fresh; if I can be completely overwhelmed and still trying to kick an opponent into a cactus, that’s a good shooter.
 And Bulletstorm had better glory-kills.
 It’s about balance; if you’re not going down the Bioshock route, a pure FPS should be traumatic but you come out the other side with boasts, with hard-won victory stories.
-DOOM is just a loud, overwrought arena fight that thinks calling itself DOOM is enough.
+DOOM is just a loud, overwrought arena fight.
 It’s not unfair, it’s just not fun; in Doom you had fun kicking ass.
 This is just endless ass.

-After reaching another hellish location, and disinterestedly fighting my way through, I find a secret – much like Bethesda’s Wolfenstein easter egg, the secret takes me all the way back to where it started; an original Doom level.
+After reaching another hellish location, and disinterestedly fighting my way through, I find a secret – much like Bethesda’s Wolfenstein Easter egg levels, the secret takes me all the way back to where it started; an original Doom level.
 I enjoyed playing the original level so much, going back to the reboot was too much to bare.
-It's a sign when a game reminds you of how bad it is.
+It's a sign when a game pauses to remind you how much better it's 25 year old origin is.
 Rage Quit.

 DOOM was the darling of the critics on release, who argued it recaptures FPS’s 1990’s glory days.
 No it doesn’t.
-It really doesn’t; it’s the biggest insult to Doom’s legacy; it’s derivative, not of Doom but of modern shooters, which is unforgivable.
-This is the house that Doom built and this game is just squatting in it.
+It really doesn’t; FPS is the house that Doom built and this game is just squatting in it.
 You can’t recapture Doom, but this isn’t even Doom-era, it’s the kind of corporate nonsense that the original id would have pissed all over; it reeks of market research and focus groups - it’s as shiny as it is shallow – it doesn’t even have those jokey insults when you tried to quit.
 Quit?
 Yes, with added Rage.

 2016 | Developer id Software | Publisher Bethesda Softworks.